-2003 and the bar changes its name to Plastik (spelt with a “K” so as not to confuse it with its previous incarnation as Plastic Fantastic).
+It opens June 1st 2002 and at is called @the studio but everyone still calls it “Plastic” so the following name it’s spelt with a “k” so as not to confuse it with its previous incarnation as Plastic Fantastic.
 The record shop is still there but the Internet café goes and the bar takes over most of the location.
-Plastik pioneers the first DJ competitions for workers and holidaymakers.
-Dermot C joins the team.
+Plastik pioneers the first DJ competitions for workers and holidaymakers and Dermot C joins the team.

 In 2005, the recording studio goes and a terrace is made out the back.
 Plastik starts hosting pre-parties for the likes of Hed Kandi and Miss Moneypenny’s.
 The bar starts to attract a lot of press with its “Lounge Bar Revolution” and “Changing the face of San Antonio” marketing campaigns.
 Some of the smarter bar owners in the West End realise that the days when they can just open their doors without investing any money in their premises and relying on offering cheap and nasty spirits to get the Brits as pissed as possible are coming to an end, so a rash of other lounge type bars start to open.

-2006 the road outside Plastik is pedestrianised, although the works finish late forcing a tardy start to the season.
-An outside terrace is attempted but proves problematic with the neighbours.
-Despite being in the West End, Plastik starts to attract its first celebrities.
-However, it becomes clear that despite the bar’s efforts the West End’s reputation is going to prove problematic to the direction the bar wants to take.
+It soon becomes clear that despite the bar’s efforts the West End’s reputation is going to prove problematic to the direction the bar wants to take.
 Despite this, Plastik is nominated as bar of the year in the prestigious DJ Awards held at Pacha, unheard of for a West End bar.
-When the landlord expresses his desire to knock down the bar to re-develop, the decision is made to find a new location the following summer so the bar can evolve to the next stage in its growth
+When the landlord expresses his desire to knock down the bar to re-develop, the decision is made to find a new location the following summer so the bar can evolve to the next stage in its growth.

-In 2008 Plastik responds to its increasing number of VIP and celebrity guests by opening a VIP area behind the DJ stand.
+2007 sees the birth of the new Plastik in its current location.
+The bar is an immediate success and the VIP area behind the DJ stand begins attracting an increasing number of VIP and celebrity guests by.
 The bar’s efforts to improve the image of San Antonio is reflected by Pete Tong moving his Wonderland night to Eden and Ibiza Rocks opening their hotel in San Antonio.